DeclarativeHub/ReactiveKit/README.md

 user.map { $0.email }.observe { ... } // Does not print anything, but still gets the user :)
 ```

-Argument `limit` specifies how many elements (`.next` events) should be replayed to the observer.
+The argument `limit` specifies how many elements (`.next` events) should be replayed to the observer.
 Terminal events are always replayed.
 One element is often all we need.
-Operator `shareReplay(limit:)` is a combination of two operators.
+The operator `shareReplay(limit:)` is a combination of two operators.
 In order to understand it, we will introduce two interesting concepts: subjects and connectable signals.

 ### Subjects

 At the beginning of the document, we defined signal with the `SignalProtocol` protocol.
 We then implemented a concrete `Signal` type that conformed to that protocol by executing the producer closure for each observation.
-Producer would sends events to the observer given to the method `observe(with:)`.
+The producer would send events to the observer given to the method `observe(with:)`.

 Could we have implemented signal differently?
 Let us try making another kind of a signal - one that is also an observer.
 We will call it `Subject`.
 What follows is the simplified implementation of `Subject`  provided by ReactiveKit.